Exit and emergency light combo above fire door

 • Battery backup must activate within 10 seconds

-Reminder: Standard exit signs won't pass inspection in Chicago or NYC.
-Use models with proper city approvals.
+Reminder: Standard exit signs won’t pass in Chicago or NYC.
+Use city-approved models.

 Connecticut: State Code Highlights

-• Red or green lettering allowed if contrasted
+• Red or green lettering permitted if high contrast is maintained.

 Hazardous Location Basics